endoli/brass-tacks/0300-Graph-as-Primitive.md

 that are machine understandable and we can build many things on top of these graphs.

+The second primitive that we will build everything upon is very closely related to graphs.
+It is the sequence of operations used to update a graph.
+Many of our systems build not just upon using graphs, but upon keeping graphs in sync or up to date.

-We will cover this in more detail in an upcoming section on Structured Data (yet to be written).
+We will cover both of these primtives in more detail in an upcoming section on Structured Data (yet to be written).